 Q: How many desert-adapted elephants are left in Namibia?

-A: The latest estimates suggest that there are approximately 600 desert-adapted elephants remaining in Namibia.
+A: The latest estimates suggest that approximately 600 desert-adapted elephants are remaining in Namibia.

 Q: What is the Namibian government doing to protect the desert-adapted elephants?